pupil-labs/pupil-docs/user-docs/pupil-capture.md

 The [Pupil Mobile](https://docs.pupil-labs.com/#pupil-mobile) app can be controlled via Pupil Capture when connected.
 This includes changing camera and streaming settings.
-The `Remote Recorder` plugin extends this list with the possibility to start and stop recordings that are stored to the phone.
+The `Remote Recorder` plugin extends this list with the possibility to start and stop recordings that are stored in the phone.

 ### Surface Tracking